catgoose/do-the-needful.nvim/README.md

 ## Editing project and global configs

-The Telescope picker will easily let you choose which config to edit
+The Telescope picker will let you choose which config to edit

 ```lua
 :Telescope do-the-needful